paolocrosetto/resource_specific_generosity_replication_package/README.md

 # Replication Package for "Resource-Specific Generosity"

-This repository contains all data and scripts to replicate the results of the paper *Resource-Specific Generosity* by Ignazio Ziano, Peggy Liu and Paolo Crosetto.
+This repository contains all data and scripts to replicate the results of the paper *Resource-Specific Generosity*.

 ## Dependencies